microbialman/CGATMetaSequencing/README.md

 `python MetaSequencing/pipelines/pipeline_filter.py make build_report`

-Reports are output to *report.dir*.
+HTML reports are output to *report.dir*.

 ### Example Run

-Below is an example of commands that could be used for a complete MetaSequncing run.
-This assumes starting from paried-end FASTQ reads that have undergone prior QC (trimming and quality filtering) and have the naming system *SampleName.fastq.1.gz and SampleName.fastq.2.gz*.
+Below is an example of commands that could be used for a complete MetaSequencing run.
+This assumes starting from paired-end FASTQ reads that have undergone prior QC (trimming and quality filtering) and have the naming system *SampleName.fastq.1.gz and SampleName.fastq.2.gz*.

 ```sh